mrbernnz/peach/w03/d04/exercises.md

 On your todo list from earlier, add an event listener to each list item that will delete the item if it is dragged.

 **Hint**: Listen for the `dragstart` event.
 Also, set the `draggable` attribute on your list item element to `"true"`

+####Exercise: Don't take my word for it
+[learnlayout.com](http://www.learnlayout.com/) is a great site that walks through how to position your DOM elements with CSS.
+Please read the entire site.
+There's a lot of information in there, but there's no need to have this stuff memorized; the internet isn't going anywhere (yet).
+The most important parts are probably the sections on display, margin, width, and positioning.